influxdata/telegraf/plugins/inputs/network_flow/netflow/README.md

 # Schema

-The parsing of SFlow packets is handled by the SFlow Parser and the schema is described [here](../../parsers/sflow/README.md).
+The parsing of Netflow packets is handled by the Netflow Parser and the schema is described [here](../../parsers/network_flow/netflow/README.md).

-At a high level, individual Flow Samples within the V5 Flow Packet are translated to individual Metric objects.
+At a high level, individual Flow Samples within the V10 Flow Packet are translated to individual Metric objects.